 Working Papers

-Prime-age male labor force participation in the U.S. has been declining steadily since the 1960s, particularly among those without a college degree.
-Over this same period, the share of men living with their parents has doubled.
+Prime-age male labor force participation in the U.S. has steadily declined over the last 60 years, particularly among those without a college degree.
+Over this same period, the share of men living with parents has doubled.
 This paper investigates how housing affordability and family support drive labor supply decisions.
 Using geographic housing supply constraints as an instrument, I show that rising rents significantly increase parental coresidence.
-I then develop a dynamic lifecycle model that accounts for changing labor demand, housing prices, and parental income in order to decompose drivers of the participation decline.
-The results demonstrate that while declining labor demand explains most of the initial falls, rising housing costs and parental resources play a significant role in explaining declines in participation post-2000.
+I then develop a dynamic lifecycle model to decompose the participation decline, quantifying the contributions of falling labor demand, rising housing prices, and increased parental resources.

 We provide new evidence on the drivers of assortative marriage in the United States.
 Using four decades of microdata from the American Community Survey, we document substantial spatial variation in assortative mating over income: it is strongest in areas with higher housing costs and a larger share of college-educated workers.
 Instrumenting local housing prices with variation induced by land-use regulation, we establish a causal link between housing costs and assortative mating.
 To interpret these findings, we develop a marriage-market model that embeds a search-and-matching framework within a spatial superstar-city environment.
 In the model, tighter housing markets and skill concentration jointly raise the degree of assortative matching.
 Estimating the model allows us to decompose the contribution of these forces to both the long-run trend and the spatial dispersion in homogamy.